longlho/node-jsonrpc/README.md

 Registers an array of modules/a single module, which should have `name` as the namespace of the module.

 ### njrpc.addCustomPath(url, handlerFn)
-Add `handlerFn` to custom path, for example '/version' can return version number as plain text instead of json request.
+Add `handlerFn` to a custom path, for example '/version' can return the version number as plain text instead of a JSON request.
 `handlerFn` will have 2 arguments:

 - `req`: Request object
 - `res`: Response object to write to

 ### njrpc.output(res, [jsonResponse])
-Actually write the json response out to the pipe.
+Actually write the JSON response out to the pipe.
 This can also be overridden to write something else.

 ### njrpc.handle(req, res, [preHandleFn])
-Handles request & response, JSON-RPC style. `preHandleFn` is used to manipulate json request before it got pushed down to Handler level. `preHandleFn` takes a single json request object as the argument (after parsing and whitelisting)
+Handles a request & response, JSON-RPC style. `preHandleFn` is used to manipulate the JSON request before it gets pushed down to the Handler level. `preHandleFn` takes a single JSON request object as the argument (after parsing and whitelisting)

 ## Examples

-### Simple EchoHandler that echo whatever it receives
+### Simple EchoHandler that echoes whatever it receives

 	var EchoHandler = function () {
 			return {